uncle-barchen/ruqmoi/ruqmoi.md

   + upright: balance, moderation, middle path, patience, finding meaning.
   + reversed: extremes, excess, imbalance.
 + The Wanderer's Oracle: Wind ‖ Mountain
+  + poem: "Still the wind wanders while in watch / of calm contemplation the keep / of mountain moves in merriment."
   + situation: The Wanderer is refreshed by a cool breeze, clear skies, and a glorious view at a resting point beneath the mountain's peak.
   + admonition: You've reached the reward for your climb.
 Would obtaining a higher point be any more fulfilling?